 Introducing Mr and Mrs Sophie & Ralph

 The groom and groom’s men were staying in the Yellow Bird Hotel in St Lawrence Gap.
 The views were spectacular.
 It was obvious to see why the couple chose to have their destination wedding in Barbados just from being at this hotel.
 The staff did everything possible to ensure you had an enjoyable stay, and you could tell they were having a great time.
 The guys were happy.
 Happy to be in Barbados.
 Happy to be together.
 Happy that they were celebrating the marriage of Sophie and Ralph.
 It was the type of happiness you only really get with a destination wedding; happiness minus the stress.
 As usual, I started taking pictures of all the minute details.
 The groom’s aftershave, his jewellery, his shoes; anything that without due care, you could forget in years to come.
-As a wedding photographer, I understand the importance of making sure you remember the finer details of your wedding, because you know your wife will be testing you in a few years’ time!
+As a wedding photographer, I understand the importance of making sure you remember the finer details of your

 The secret to great wedding photography?… The “P” word.